tweag/nix-bazel-remote-execution-infra/buildbarn/README.md

 The guide assumes that the user is in a shell session at root of the repository at every step.

+### Create an S3 bucket for Terraform state

+Manually create an S3 bucket on AWS in the appropriate region to store the Terraform state.
+In this example we will name it `my-terraform-state`.

 ### Create your custom configuration

 Create the following configuration files under `buildbarn/terraform`: A